HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch_infrastructure_content.md

 6. [Lighthouse score](lighthouse) for the site
 7. Deployment build time
 8. Deployment/hosting costs
-9. (Stretch) Number of visitors who subscribe to the mailing list
+9. Number of visitors who subscribe to the mailing list

 ### Destination for live updating metrics
 <!-- Required -->

-Page on the public wiki. **Note:** This will likely change once we deliver [the public measurement dashboard](https://github.com/HHS/simpler-grants-gov/issues/65)
+Page on the public wiki with these metrics or a link to our page on https://analytics.usa.gov/ **Note:** This will likely change once we deliver [the public measurement dashboard](https://github.com/HHS/simpler-grants-gov/issues/65)

 ## Planning